 This quick start walks you through the following basic steps:

-• Seam user identities enable you to match your own mobile app users to ACS users that you create using the Seam API.
+Seam user identities enable you to match your own mobile app users to ACS users.

-8. Create a mobile key for the ACS user.
+Create a mobile key for the user identity.

-• The list of entrances to which the ACS user now has access.
+View the list of entrances to which the user now has access.

 Step 1: Connect a Virtual ACS